Azzurriii/Azzurriii/README.md

 - I'm a passionate **backend developer** with a keen interest in building robust and scalable systems.
 I enjoy architecting solutions that power applications behind the scenes, ensuring performance and reliability.
 - Recently, I've been diving deep into the world of **Web3 and blockchain**, exploring how these transformative technologies can reshape the digital landscape.

-## 👨‍💻 Currently Working On

-- 🔭 I'm currently working as a Backend Developer
--
-## 🌱 Currently Learning

-- 📚 I'm currently learning more about **advanced smart contract development with Rust** and **exploring zero-knowledge proofs** to enhance privacy in blockchain applications.

 ## 🛠️ Technologies & Tools

 <p align="center">